svenhjol/Charm/Charm 1.17 testing.md

    - to be removed
 - Extract enchantments
 - **Extra recipes**
-   - bread and paper don't seem to work
+   - bread and paper don't seem to work: Missing recipes
 - Feather falling crops
 - *Glowballs*
    - light changed from 8 to 12